-To avoid double taxation a deduction will be made on an individual's liability equivalent to their share of the land tax assessed on any jointly owned land (proportional to their ownership share of the jointly owned land) [Section 9(8)].
+To avoid double taxation a deduction will be made on an individual's liability equivalent to their share of the land tax assessed on any jointly owned land (proportional to their ownership share of the jointly owned land) [Section 9(8) of the Land Tax Act 1936].

 This deduction will be taken off the individual's entire liability, even if the liability includes land tax payable on land held by the individual separately or in other joint ownerships.
-Where the deduction for jointly owned land is greater than the individual's land tax liability, the individual's liability is set at zero [Section 9(9)].
+Where the deduction for jointly owned land is greater than the individual's land tax liability, the individual's liability is set at zero [Section 9(9) of the Land Tax Act 1936].
 The deduction will thereby not reduce the individual's liability below zero, such that there is no refund of the amount of the deduction which exceeds the tax payable.